Hackers busily work night and day to find the tiniest hole in your security perimeter,…

 In our recent press release, Exoprise addresses the application network visibility gap with the latest digital experience monitoring solution, we address how IT can leverage our unique application network score to identify poor-performing Desktop apps like Teams.

-Network admins and app owners can instantly gain end-to-end visibility into the response time and performance of Teams with Service Watch Desktop.
-The tool can pinpoint the root cause of slow network apps such as Wi-Fi strength, VPN connection, backend computing resources (memory, CPU, disk), etc. You can also diagnose the fault behind the Microsoft Teams crash for any teams user by checking all the system events under the ‘reliability’ tab.
+Network admins and app owners can instantly gain end-to-end visibility into the response time and performance of Teams TCP network traffic with Service Watch Desktop.
+The tool pinpoints the root cause of slow network apps such as Wi-Fi strength, VPN connection, backend composite resources (memory, CPU, disk), etc. You can also diagnose the fault behind the Microsoft Teams crash for any teams user by checking all the system events under the ‘reliability’ tab.

 Complete Digital Experience Monitoring for Microsoft Teams